 On the other hand, critics of regular auditor rotation argue that companies benefit from long term relationships with their auditors, stating that longstanding relations allow auditors to develop and specialize their knowledge of the companies they work for and fine tune their skills to meet their needs.
 Critics also argue that the initial learning curve for auditors with a new company can be steep and costly.
 Interestingly, their claims appear to be supported by investor sentiment, as the results of a 2005 Accounting Review study revealed that investors perceived companies with longer auditor tenure more favourably.

 While the debate over auditor tenure rages on, shareholders should take notice that auditor appointment is an area over which they exercise important oversight, and arguably, have a responsibility to do so.
-Though auditor appointments rarely receive much attention, it may be time for shareholders to take on a more active role or risk subjecting their company to bigger problems down the road.
+Though auditor appointments rarely receive much attention, it may be time for shareholders to take on a more active role or risk subjecting their company to significant and unnecessary hardship.

 See: Zvi Singer & Jing Zhang, “Auditor Tenure and the Timeliness of Misstatement Discovery” (March 2018) 93:2 The Accounting Review 315-338 at 335.